apache/flink/docs/ops/cli.md

 under the License.
 -->

-Flink provides a command-line interface to run programs that are packaged as JAR files, and control their execution.
-The command line interface is part of any Flink setup, available in local single node setups and in distributed setups.
+Flink provides a Command-Line Interface (CLI) to run programs that are packaged as JAR files, and control their execution.
+The CLI is part of any Flink setup, available in local single node setups and in distributed setups.
 It is located under `<flink-home>/bin/flink` and connects by default to the running Flink master (JobManager) that was